In 2014 the prize pool had a total value of EUR 300,000 including e.g. cash prizes, technical support, data packages, and business incubation.

 ESA App Challenge

 The winner will receive an individualised support-package specific to his app (e.g. tech-support, design-support, app marketing and more) valued at EUR 10,000.
-Moreover, the winner has the chance to get his idea further developed in one of the nine ESA Business Incubation Centres (BICs).
+Moreover, the winner has the chance to get his idea further developed in one of the eleven ESA Business Incubation Centres (BICs).
 The incubation package has a value of up to EUR 50,000.

 DLR Energy & Environmental Challenge